eogiesoba/Bookmark_App_rep/README.md

-# Bookmark_App_rep
+# Bookmark_App

-Bookmark Manager App will interactively save all bookmarks in application.
+#Purpose
+Bookmarks is an application that takes your Google Chrome bookmarks an organizes them in your personal library.